Novel transition dynamics of topological solitons: Chiral soliton lattice and dissipation

 Now let us consider the dissipative case $\beta \neq 0$, applied to the stationary solution (\ref{eq:ss-eq}).
-Figure~\ref{fig:ss} shows the $\beta$ dependence of a unit CSL configuration with the boundary condition, $\bar \phi (0)=0$ and $\bar \phi (l)=2 \pi$ for an arbitrary $B>B_{\rm CSL}$.
+Figure~\ref{fig:ss} (a) shows the $\beta$ dependence of a unit CSL configuration of the $\bar \phi$ field with the boundary condition, $\bar \phi (0)=0$ and $\bar \phi (l)=2 \pi$ for an arbitrary $B>B_{\rm CSL}$.
+As $\beta$ increases, the domain wall at the center sharpens, corresponding to a reduction in the width of the kink in the $\partial_z \bar \phi$ configuration.
 Interestingly, nonlinear effects arise in the dissipation of the CSL, $\propto \partial_z^2 \sin \bar \phi \neq \partial_z^2 \bar \phi$.
-If one neglects the nonlinearity from the right-hand sides of the dynamical equation (\ref{eq:EOM}), $\sin \phi \approx \phi$, which leads to a different convergence of the pion field.
-It is worth noting that for the convergence to occur, $\beta$ must be less than 1, otherwise, the solution becomes unstable at $\beta\geq 1$.
+If one neglects the nonlinearity from the right-hand sides of the dynamical equation (\ref{eq:EOM}), $\sin \phi \approx \phi$ leads to a different convergence of the pion field.
+For the convergence to occur, $\beta$ must be less than 1; otherwise, the solution becomes unstable at $\beta\geq 1$.